Linaro/website/_posts/2015/06/2015-06-16-lhg-one-year-anniversary.markdown

 As we look forward to the next year, there are some familiar themes and some new ones.
 LHG is focused to get all the features that we have brought to the Linaro RDK upstreamed to the RDK main branch.

-The security work will target the integration of W3C EME with commercial DRMs to promote CDM interoperability integrated with OP-TEE running on ARM TrustZone.
+The security work will target the integration of W3C EME with commercial DRMs to promote CDM interoperability integrated with OP-TEE running on Arm TrustZone.
 LHG will work with the security working group on the implementation of secure video buffers for the optimized media pipeline.
 This is an important step to solidify the OP-TEE in the set-top space.

 For AndroidTV there is renewed focus on media frameworks to provide glitch-free video playback of 4K content with enhanced A/V sync.
 The team will also investigate video latency in the AndroidTV Input Framework.